leeboardtools/mimon/UIDesignNotes.md

         - Securities:
             - Option to mark security to exclude from gain calculations
                 - Use to mark account as cash/money market fund
-        - Don't show expand/collapse if not displaying accounts.
         - Indicate hidden securities when displaying hidden securities
         - Don't build full tooltips for subtotal %gains, list can get too long.